 2) Optionally it may store the value of the Referred-By header field, if it wants to ensure that the Referred-By is correct on the resulting INVITE request.

+3) If priority is supported and if the REFER request pertains to an existing priority dialog that contains a Resource-Priority header field, the ECT AS shall store the Resource-Priority header value along with dialog details, and based on operator policy shall copy the Resource-Priority header field value to the Resource-Priority header parameter of the SIP URI in the Refer-To header field of the REFER request.

-3) Forward the request to the transferee according to basic communication procedures 3GPP TS 24.229 [1].
+4) Forward the request to the transferee according to basic communication procedures 3GPP TS 24.229 [1].

 ***** Sixth change *****